 Market risk is the potential loss the Company may incur as a result of changes in the market value of a particular instrument.
 All financial instruments, including derivatives and securities, are subject to market risk.
-A number of factors, including the size, duration, composition and diversification of positions, the absolute and relative levels of equity prices, interest rates, foreign currency exchange rates, equity volatility and illiquidity, determine the Company's exposure to market risk.
-The Company manages market risk by setting risk limits and by economically hedging its exposure to risk factors.
+The Company's exposure to market risk is determined by a number of factors, including the size, duration, composition and diversification of positions held, the absolute and relative levels of equity prices, interest rates, foreign currency exchange rates, market volatility and liquidity The Company manages market risk primarily by setting and monitoring market risk limits, scenario analysis (for historical events, as well as, potential adverse market conditions), review and analysis of large potential trades, regular review of the desk level portfolio and firm wide exposures to various risk factors, including hedging of its exposure to risk factors.